FORGOT YOUR DETAILS?

 Aosta Valley, Italy: Food, Touring, and the Good Stuff

 After Tignes we pointed the car east and drove six and a half hours into Italy's Aosta Valley.
-Team rider Ettore Personnettaz met us with a late-night feast at Trattoria Marietty that immediately reset everything, local meats, fresh vegetables, handmade pumpkin ravioli.
+Team rider Ettore Personnettaz met us with a late-night feast at Trattoria Marietty that immediately reset our energy level with local meats, fresh vegetables, handmade pumpkin ravioli.
 A proper Italian welcome.

 We checked into B&B L'Abri a renovated farmhouse, clean and modern with enough space to spread out and prep for three days of splitboarding.
 Ettore and photographer Pierre Lucianaz joined us for the whole stretch as they showed us around their home terrain.

 Avalanche danger stayed elevated, so Ettore kept us on low-risk terrain, which, in the Aosta Valley, still means stunning.
-Mornings started with a stop at the local prosciutteria before driving to the trailhead.
-We'd tour in the sun, shoot photos, and wind the day down back in town over beers and loaded charcuterie boards, talking conditions and scoping the next objective.
-But the love didn't stop there, we were pleasantly greeted by Will's child hood friend Chris Bona from Minnesota.
-Chris got the last minute invite to join us on a quick Italian strike mission for the next two days.
+The morning started with a stop at the local prosciutteria before driving to the trailhead.
+We toured in the sun, shot photos, and wound the day down back in town over beers and loaded charcuterie boards, talking conditions and scoping the next objective.
+But the love didn't stop there, we were pleasantly greeted by Will's childhood friend Chris Bona from Minnesota who we invited to join us on our Italian adventures.
 We listened intently as the Minnesota duo shared stories with the locals and ourselves about how their friendship helped shape the outcome of Spark R&D.

 Our final day in Italy was focused on finding good snow in forested terrain, north-facing aspects, mellow lines, and capturing photos.
 With a sharp guide, a great photographer, and a crew that knew how to move in the mountains, Italy delivered exactly what we came for: quality splitboarding, unreal food, and even better company.